magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 See [Ticket fields explained](#ticket-fields-explained) below for more detailed information.

-<h3 id="no-submit-link">"Submit a ticket" link not displayed on Magento Help Center start page</h3>
+<h3 id="no-submit-link">"Submit a ticket" link not displayed on Adobe Commerce Help Center start page</h3>

 #### Issue